freaks-dev/taste-fdm/README.md

 ---

 Enjoy using the modified Taste theme!
-We hope it enhances your website's aesthetics and functionality.
-Please note that this is an unofficial modification and not affiliated with Publii.
+Hope it enhances your website's aesthetics and functionality. **Please note that this is an unofficial modification and not affiliated with Publii.**